-The Mystery Of The Irish Crown Jewels That Still Haven’t Been Seen (Missing Treasure)
+Mystery Of The Missing Irish Crown Jewels That Still Haven’t Been Seen (Missing Treasure)

-The Irish Crown Jewels were a heavily jeweled star and badge regalia of the Sovereign and Grand Master of the Order of St. Patrick.
-The jewel went missing in 1907, were never recovered and the case is still a complete mystery.
+The Irish Crown Jewels consisted of a heavily jeweled star and badge regalia of the Sovereign and Grand Master of the Order of St. Patrick.
+The jewels went missing in 1907, were never recovered, and the case is still a complete mystery.

-The Irish Crown Jewels were housed in the Dublin Castle and it is suspected that their disappearance was an inside job, though with the crime being unsolved, there is no conclusive evidence to suggest this is true.
-The jewels had been a gift from King William IV in 1831 and three days after their disappearance, they were due to be present during a top honor investiture ceremony where the King was supposed to invest Lord Castletown the newest Knight of the Order of St. Patrick.
-Due to the crown jewels being stolen, the event was cancelled and the King was very unhappy.
+The Irish Crown Jewels were housed in the Dublin Castle and it’s suspected that their disappearance was an inside job, though with the crime being unsolved, there is no conclusive evidence to prove it.
+The jewels had been a gift from King William IV in 1831 and three days after their disappearance, they were due to be present during a top honor investiture ceremony where the King was supposed to make Lord Castletown the newest Knight of the Order of St. Patrick.
+Due to the crown jewels being stolen, the event was cancelled and the King was not happy.

 The Irish Crown Jewels were last worn by the Lord Lieutenant, Lord Aberdeen, on 15 March 1907, at a function to mark that year’s Saint Patrick’s Day, on 17 March.
-The jewel were last seen on June 11th, 1907, when they were in the safe.
-They were discovered to be missing on 6 July 1907 and they have not been seen since, nor has the personal responsible been found.
+The last sighting of the jewels were on June 11th, 1907 when they were in the safe.
+They were discovered to be missing on 6 July, 1907 and they have not been seen since, nor has the personal responsible been found.
 The person who stole the jewels would be dead by now, so it’s clear they took the secret to their grave with them.